megamsys/devcenter.megam.io/_posts/2017-06-09-Setting-up-OpenVPN-Clients.md

       $ ls /etc/openvpn
       update-resolve-conf

-### Step 2: Send configuration files from your local into `OpenVPN client`
+### Step 2: Send configuration files from your local into OpenVPN client

-If you have the copy of `client.tar.gz`, then untar it in your local machine.
+If you have the copy of `client.tar.xz` received via email, then untar it in your local machine.

 Let us send those files into your `OpenVPN client`.
 These instruction are valid for a linux environment.